 You are not alone.
 Being diagnosed with and managing type 1 diabetes can feel isolating and lonely.
 We want you to know that you should never have to feel alone in addition to managing T1D.

 Alese was misdiagnosed as a type 2 diabetic in February of 2012.
 Even that diagnosis was a relief as it helped explain the chronic health issues she battled in her early thirties.
-Over the next year it was confirmed she was a T1D.
+Over the next year her diagnosis of T1D was confirmed.
 Alese has a Marketing degree from Auburn University.
 She spends her spare time with her family and rescued pit bulls.